The Explorer program is a 12-month Cadetship which has been developed by and is managed by Thoroughbred Industry Careers.

 Explorers will be required to work on weekends as per the roster of their employer.

-The program commences the first week of February each year and the program is capped at 30 Cadets.
+The program commences the first week of February each year.

 The program will take 12 months to complete and once Cadets commence their first work placement, they will receive minimal time off.